gearsix/scripts/README.md

 # bash-scripts
 A small collection of personal Bash scripts.
 I usually mkdir a ~/bin folder (usually in $PATH by default) and ln -s for all the scripts I wanna use.

 Most of these are for convenience.
+I've got a few more coming that are currently sitting in my .bashrc.

 If any of them are do-able with a simple single-line of Bash, let me know!